About Scoil Rince Celtus

-Currently our school has 170 dancers aged between 3 and 75 years who are all connected by the shared passion for Irish dance and music.
-The classes are held in English with occasional German and Dutch words – no worries, even small children and people who haven't spoken English for years have no problems understanding Sean – and in every class there are experienced native German or Dutch speakers to help you!
+Currently, our school has 170 dancers aged between 3 and 75 years who are all connected by the shared passion for Irish dance and music.
+The classes are held in English with occasional German and Dutch words – no worries, even small children and people who haven't spoken English for years have no problems understanding our teachers – and in every class, there are experienced native German or Dutch speakers to help you!

 Come learn your first steps in Irish dance with us and see how much fun it is!

 Irish dance is several centuries old and has Celtic roots.
 Today it is mostly a dance sport for yound and old – it trains coordination, flexibility, stamina and rhythm.
 By learning the step sequences the dancers develop focus and memory – and most importantly, it is fun dancing to the lively Irish music in a friendly and open environment!

-It is best to wear comfortable sport clothes to class.
+It is best to wear comfortable sports clothes to class.
 Since Irish dance is mostly about leg- and footwork, shorts are a good idea.
 No special shoes are required for the first several classes, a pair of socks and/or light training shoes are sufficient.

 Once you've caught the Irish dance fever you will get your softshoes (pumps for ladies, reel shoes for gents).
 The pumps are an Irish variation of the ballet shoes, the reel shoes have a heel for heel clicks.
 Once you've mastered the basics you will get your hardshoes, which are the same for ladies and gents.
 Hardshoes are the Irish step shoes, known and loved for the tapping sound on the floor.